 50 years at Ovalhouse

-These pages are an ongoing scrapbook of stories and anecdotes from the people who made Ovalhouse what it is today - if you're amongst them, we invite you to add your own story!
+Ovalhouse has been home to an incredible range of experimental, radical and overlooked artists for over 50 years.
+We celebrated our 50th anniversary in 2013 by setting up an ongoing scrapbook of stories and anecdotes from the people who made Ovalhouse what it is today - if you're amongst them, we invite you to add your own story!

 The 1960s saw a radical change in the policy of Christ Church United Clubs (as we were then know) as the newly appointed warden Peter Oliver took it upon himself to change the focus of activities from sport to drama; this changed everything and heralded the emergence of experimental theatre.
 Oval House Theatre was born.